gotmax23/fedrq-mirror/README.md

 # fedrq

-⚠️ This project is a work in progress. ⚠️

 A tool for querying the Fedora and EPEL repositories

 fedrq makes it easy to query any branch of Fedora or EPEL.
 It uses the dnf